 Exploring the Sussex countryside and ancient trees this autumn during National Tree Week; reveals some of the most amazing colours, in the changing leaves on the trees.
+Read on to find out more about the most monumental, ancient tress in Sussex and some of the oldest trees in the world.

 Trees do so much for us every day.
 But trees need our help now!
 We need to champion them, by planting many more trees and caring for the ones we already have.
 To ensure a green and tree-filled future for us all.